 When it comes to removing carpet stains, there’s a golden rule: dab, don’t scrub!
 Here’s why

 Before we go into the best products for carpet stain removal, let’s brush up on technique.
 When it comes to carpet first aid, there is a right and a wrong way.
 So let’s approach this with a hypothetical.
-You’re first on the scene at a terrible accident: there’s red wine in the carpet.
-You’ve got paper towel at your disposal, but nothing else – what do you do?
+You’re first on the scene of a terrible accident: there’s red wine on the carpet.
+You’ve got a paper towel at your disposal, but nothing else – what do you do?

 What are the best products for carpet stain removal?
 Let’s look at what makes a good stain remover